The Pursuit of Profit – Evil Or Not?

 We must address both points within the question as they are vital in understanding the true position.
-There is indeed a growing segment that sees profits as wrong; however, this can be correlated to another interesting statistic which is also on the rise.
+A growing segment sees profits as wrong; however, this can be correlated to another interesting statistic, which is also on the rise.
 We are witnessing an increase in those who favor socialism as well, and I believe the growing segment that this person addressed is the same one I am referring to.
-I also believe these ideas of profit being unfair or wrong to be interlaced with socialism as they tend to be the driving battle cries for it.
+I also think these ideas of profit being unfair or wrong to be interlaced with socialism as they tend to be the driving battle cries for it.

-For clarity, socialism is basically a political and economic theory of social organization that advocates that the means of production, distribution, and exchange should be owned or regulated by the community as a whole.
+For clarity, socialism is a political and economic theory of social organization that advocates that the means of production, distribution, and exchange should be owned or regulated by the community.
 In other words, “a socialist economic system is a system of production and distribution organized to directly satisfy economic demands and human needs so that goods and services are produced directly for use instead of for private profit driven by the accumulation of capital.”

-If we did not have to contend with the “human factor,” it might sound nice, but this idea has a much darker side that is often either not taught to the 18-29 crowd, or simply ignored by all suspect parties.
+If we did not have to contend with the “human factor,” it might sound nice, but this idea has a much darker side that is often either not taught to the 18-29 crowd or simply ignored by all suspect parties.
 Once again, according to Marxist theory, socialism is a transitional social state between the overthrow of capitalism and the realization of communism.
-If anyone would know this, it would be Karl Marx.
+If anyone knew this, it would be Karl Marx.

 On the other hand, capitalists and many Americans (for the most part) embrace the idea of profit.
 Specifically, we tend to embrace financial gain.
 We strive to increase the difference between the amount we earn and the amount we spend, be it in our homes, operating a business, or producing something.